Zoë

 a nifty harmony on the second tune.

-a sweet, childlike singing voice that she uses to good effect
+sweet, childlike singing voice that she uses to good effect on 'A

-on 'A Ghaoth Andeas' and 'Westlin Winds'.
-The vocals don't quite
+Ghaoth Andeas' and 'Westlin Winds'.
+The vocals don't quiet measure

-measure up to the instrumentals, but that's only in light of the
+up to the instrumentals, but that's only in light of the outstanding

 Irish Music Magazine